MillenniumEarl/YAM/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/MillenniumEarl/F95GameUpdater/badge.svg)](https://snyk.io/test/github/MillenniumEarl/F95GameUpdater)

 # F95 Game Updater
-Made with :heart: with :electron:
+Made with :heart: using :electron:

 F95 game updater is an unofficial game manager for the [F95Zone platform](https://f95zone.to/), great for managing the games installed on your device.
 It will allow you to play, delete, read information and above all notify you of updates to your games.